Sales management platform Atrium raises $13.5M to surface insights with AI

 Data-driven sales

-Sales management for much of that past decade has been slowly evolving to become a more data-driven science.
+Sales management has for much of the past decade been slowly evolving to become a more data-driven science.
 Organizations of all sizes are being required to predict revenue flows more accurately, which Kazanjy noted requires more visibility into the sales pipeline.
-The level of forecasting accuracy is made is now viewed as an indicator of the degree to which a sales manager is on top of events occurring within their territory.
+The level of forecasting accuracy is now viewed as an indicator of the degree to which a sales manager is on top of events occurring within their territory.

 Sometimes those events are beyond the control of any sales team.
 In other instances, however, a salesperson may be deliberately under-forecasting sales opportunities to lower their sales quotas, otherwise known as “sandbagging.”
-Regardless of the motivation, the sales manager is usually held more accountable to sales forecasts than an individual sales representative.
+Regardless of their motivation, the sales manager is usually held more accountable to sales forecasts than an individual sales representative would be.

-Whatever the reason, sales managers today are being held to a higher standard than ever at a time when the signal-to-noise ratio within sales pipelines has never been greater.
+Sales managers today are being held to a higher standard than ever at a time when the signal-to-noise ratio within sales pipelines has never been greater.
 It’s simply too difficult for the average sales manager to make sense of all that input without the aid of an application platform created for that specific purpose, Kazanjy said.

 Ultimately, turnover in a sales team is bad for business.
 It takes an average of six months or more to bring a new sales representative up to speed on their accounts.
-The primary goal for investing in sales software should be to minimize that turnover as much as possible by surfacing the insights a sales manager needs to make a course correction while there’s still enough time to make a meaningful difference.
+The primary goal for investing in sales software should be to minimize that turnover as much as possible by surfacing the insights a sales manager needs to make a course correction while there’s still enough time.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: